- Date : 09/09/2016

 You can travel the world, spend time with your family, or pick up hobbies and passions that will keep you occupied and will help you bring in income on the side.
 Here are some ideas:

-The good news is that your expenses may start to reduce anyway, since you no longer need to travel to work, keep refreshing your wardrobe, etc. Nevertheless, to ensure you do not become complacent, you must be mindful about where you spend your money, and don’t forget to have a budget that will help you monitor how exactly are you spending your money.
+The good news is that your expenses may start to reduce anyway, since you no longer need to travel to work, keep refreshing your wardrobe, etc. Nevertheless, to ensure you do not become complacent, you must be mindful about where you spend your money, and don’t forget to have a budget as a part of your retirement plan, that will help you monitor how exactly are you spending your money.

 Further, since saving is never enough, you must invest.
 To get you started, here are the Types of pension Plans and their Tax Benefits.